workadev/bookipi-test/README.md

-# BookiPi E-commerce Flash Sale Platform
+# Bookipi E-commerce Flash Sale Platform

 This is an e-commerce platform with flash sale functionality designed to handle high traffic and concurrent purchases.